top of page

 Other Food Waste

-Reusing food waste is not only an environmentally friendly practice but also a way to get more out of what we already have, both in the kitchen and beyond.
+Reusing food waste is not only an environmentally friendly practice but also a smart way to stretch your resources in the kitchen and beyond.
+From turning peels into snacks and bones into broth to repurposing stale bread and coffee grounds, these small habits can lead to big savings.
+A household that consistently reuses food scraps can save $10–15 a week—adding up to over $500 a year.
+That’s money saved while also reducing waste and supporting a more sustainable lifestyle.
 For more ideas on how to reuse stale food, check out my separate article on the topic!

 Related Articles: